Verdocs/js-sdk/README.md

 Please see the [API Docs](https://github.com/Verdocs/js-sdk/tree/main/docs) for details on the functions provided by each module.

+## Contributing

+To avoid the presence of the `dist/` distribution directory appearing in package imports, when this project is built, this `README.md` and other support files are copied there.
+Be sure to run `npm version patch` from THIS directory, but the publish command from within the `dist` folder.

 ## HTTP Transport

 The underlying transport uses `axios`, a cross-environment (NodeJS vs. Browser) HTTP transport layer.
 When this SDK is included in a